 Education, Memberships and More:

-Adler University, MA, Counseling: Art Therapy, class of 2021
+Adler University, Masters Degree, Counseling: Art Therapy, 2021

-University of California, San Diego, BA in Studio Art, class of 2006
+University of California San Diego, Bachelors Degree, Studio Art, 2006

 Registered Art Therapist (Provisional)